HeavyDevvy/SabbathClean/replit.md

     - Gate code deliberately excluded for security
     - Date and time fields left blank for user to select new appointment
     - Supports all 9 service types with their unique configuration fields
+- Updated header and navigation design:
+  - **Header Background**: Changed to dark plum (#44062D) for premium brand aesthetic
+  - **Admin Portal**: Moved from top header navigation to Footer Support section for better organization
+  - **Navigation Icons**: Home and Services use distinct icons (Home vs Briefcase) for clear differentiation
+  - **User Initials Avatar**: Updated background color to brand color (#C56B86) for consistency
+  - **Text Colors**: All header text updated to white with light beige (#EED1C4) hover states for optimal visibility on dark background
+  - **Search Bar**: Styled with semi-transparent background and white text for cohesive dark theme integration

 ## November 16, 2025
 - Implemented complete real-time chat system for customer-provider communication: